sumBits/threads/README.md

-# threads
+# Threads
-The social network.
+The social network based off of the ionic framework using phoneGap.
+Location based threads for advice, homework and social happenings

+##Links

+##Apps

+##Licence

+##How to setup